High Altitude Simulation Testing

 Day of the Test

 On the day of your scheduled test, report to room A310a in the Pulmonary Physiology Service (PPS).
 PPS is located on the 3rd floor of the May building.
-If you have questions please call the Pulmonary Physiology Unit at 303.398.1530.
+If you have questions please call the Pulmonary Physiology Services at 303.398.1530.

 This information has been approved by Amy L. Olson, MD, MSPH and Becky Kolenbrander, RRT, RPFT, AE-C (October 2014).